MachinisteWeb/node-atlas/README.en.md

 }
 ```

-*Note : it is possible to disable Optimizations by not including them in the `webconfig`.*
+*Note: it is possible to disable Optimizations by not including them in the `webconfig`.*

 #### Disable Optimizations ####

-It is also possible to not execute the optimization when run a website with NodeAtlas with `"imgOptimizationsEnable": false`.
+It is also possible to not execute the optimization when running a website with NodeAtlas with `"imgOptimizationsEnable": false`.

 ```json
 {